aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/sim/sim.rst

    :Default: 0
    :Examples: ``--sim-threads 1``

-Specify the number of threads used by the simulation.
+Specify the number of threads used in the simulation.
-A 0 value means the maximum number of thread supported by the processor, ie. the number of core (physical + virtual).
+The 0 default value will automatically set the number of threads to the hardware number of threads available on the machine.

-..note:: The simulation throughput is linear with the number of physical cores used, but the contribution of the virtual cores is more limited.
+.. note:: **Monte Carlo methods are known to be embarrassingly parallel**, which is why, in most cases, the simulation throughput will increase linearly with the number of threads (unless this number exceeds the number of cores available).
+However, in some cases, especially for large frames, when the number of threads is high, the memory footprint can exceeds the size of the CPU caches and it becomes less interesting to use a large number of threads.

 .. _sim-sim-crc-start: